 Once you set up your network, you can wirelessly access the Internet from your computer, laptop, game system and more.
 Your wireless gateway or wireless router makes it easy to set up your network and adjust your settings.
-You can find out more information about wireless networking or Wi-Fi before you begin, or find out how to set up a wireless network with these simple steps.
+Before you begin, you can find out more information about wireless networking at What is Home Networking?, or you can find out how to set up a wireless network with these simple steps.

 Connect Your Wireless Gateway